 While some patients experience symptoms which can wax and wane or respond well to steroids initially, many patients suffer from progressive illness which can lead to death if appropriate immune suppressive treatment is not begun in time.
 Ultimately, children and young adults who have HLH on the basis of known genetic defects will require a hematopoietic cells transplant (BMT) to cure them.
 Patients without a known genetic cause who experience progressive HLH or recurrent episodes are also considered for BMT.
 At present, with the more widespread use of Reduced Intensity Conditioning (RIC) protocols accompanied by careful selection of donor and stem cell product to be used - long term survival rates after HCT have improved from 50-70% up to 90% in experienced HCT centers.

 HLH is not a cancer.
 Over the years cancer treatments have been used in patients with HLH.
 Consequently, Hematologists and Oncologists who treat cancer also treat children with HLH.

 Because the disease is relatively new from a research perspective (1985) and causes as well as symptoms are still being discovered, may cases go undiscovered (or too late) and lead to fatality for the patient.
 It is important to catch the illness early.

-The Doctors at Cincinnati Children's Hospital treat more cases of HLH each year than any other pediatric hospital in the world.
+The Doctors at Cincinnati Children's Hospital treat more cases of HLH each year than any other pediatric hospital in the United States.
 Dr. Lisa Filipovich at Cincinnati Children's is regarded is the world renowned expert on this rare immune disorder.